 People are more likely to be successful when they have pre-determined what they want to do.
 If you don’t want to impulse buy, recognize that it is a problem that you really want to avoid.

 You can even create a personal finance journal.
-In the journal you will write down the date, what was purchased, or what you want to purchase, and how the purchase made you feel afterwards.
+Date each entry, write down your purchases, and a list of items that you want to purchase in the future.
+Then jot down how the purchase made you feel afterward.

 Cheers to a successful year of no impulse buying and more saving!